-Debt and debt service ratio both rising, still below 2019
+Debt rising and debt service ratio at 2019 levels

 Household Debt is the combined debt of all people in a household, including consumer debt and mortgage loans.
 Further breakdown of the components of Household Debt can be found on Slide 35.
 Household Debt Service Ratio is the total required debt payment per period divided by total disposable income.
 Seasonally adjusted (SA) is used to normalize data by adjusting for seasonal changes in business and economic data for a more accurate comparison between different time periods.